cmkap/CV/README.md

 Computing:

 I am a hobbyist developer in my free time.
 I have built several websites for family and friends’ businesses.
 I have built a Metaplex NFT storefront.
 I am constantly looking into new technologies such as blockchain and I’m actively involved in the tech community groups on most platforms i.e. Twitter, Discord, Telegram.

-Hobbies:

-Basketball: Guard at National and Local league level.
-Played for Impact Basketball Academy, Las Vegas Nevada.
-Coached U13s at the Boys and Girls club, Las Vegas, Nevada.

-Volunteering Volunteer chaperone at the Great North Run.